Mumbles, West Wales

 The gateway to the Isle of Anglesey is the town of Menai Bridge, named after the impressive Thomas Telford creation that transports you to the island.
 It’s a 174 metre suspension bridge that was the first of its kind in the world when it opened in 1826.
 The town is home to the Waitrose that the Duke and Duchess of Cambridge famously used to frequent when they lived on Anglesey, though if you’re seeking culinary delights head to the Michelin-starred Sosban and the Old Butchers, and the more casual but still fabulous Dylan’s.

 Arguably Anglesey’s prettiest town - and one of its most bustling - is Beaumaris, stunningly sited with waterfront views that give over to mountain views.
 The town boasts elegant Georgian buildings, a handsome and impressively-long pier, ‘the most technically perfect castle in Britain’ – a UNESCO World Heritage Site, no less – and an array of inviting eateries and watering holes.
 Combining dining and drinking is The Bull, whose 400-year old bar is a cosy place to spend an hour or three under low-hanging beamed ceilings, warmed by log fires.
-There are two classy restaurants on site too, while locals love the relaxed atmosphere and delicious food at Italian restaurant Tredici.
+Locals love the relaxed atmosphere and delicious food from Tredici Italian Kitchen - check out their Facebook page for more info.

 Combining spectacular wildlife and super-scenic views is South Stack, home to an RSPB Nature Reserve and famous lighthouse of the same name; it was on the rocks below the lighthouse that Jerry Hall posed for the cover of Roxy Music’s Siren album, dressed as a mermaid!
 South Stack is just three miles west of Holyhead, which was once a bustling hub for onward travel from the UK to Ireland.
 You won’t want to take your eyes off that sea-view, so when hunger strikes dine at the Harbourfront Bistro, which has a prime waterfront position.